Kenton Koch

 Kenton Lee Koch (born July 5, 1994) is an American racing driver who competes in the GT4 America Series, Michelin Pilot Challenge, and IMSA SportsCar Championship.

 Career

 Early career

 Koch's interest in motorsport began at an incredibly young age, through avenues such as karting and watching his father compete in off-road racing competitions on the weekends.
-At age six, Koch attended the LA Auto Show with his father, where he was introduced to karting.
+At the age of six, Koch attended the LA Auto Show with his father, where he was introduced to karting.
 Although he was too young to compete at the time, once Koch turned eight, his parents presented him with his own kart.

 Skip Barber and Mazda MX-5 Cup

 Koch's transition into cars began in 2010.
 He himself stated that karting wasn't initially a career path, but after a strong performance in a Skip Barber-promoted karting shootout, Koch earned a half-scholarship to compete in the Skip Barber Western Regional Series.
 During the opening weekend of the season at Laguna Seca, Koch claimed two podiums and a race victory, leaving the event joint-top of the points standings alongside Thomas McGregor.
 However, Koch wouldn't compete beyond the first weekend.
 In 2011, Koch graduated to the Skip Barber Summer Series, where he would claim three podiums and one race win through 12 races, taking seventh in the championship.

 2012 saw Koch transition into sports car racing, taking part in the Skip Barber-sanctioned Skip Barber Mazdaspeed Challenge, which ran as a support series to the overall SCCA Pro Racing Mazda MX-5 Cup.
 He had a strong rookie season, claiming 17 victories through 20 races and taking a podium in every race.
 Owing to his championship success and subsequent funding, Koch advanced to the Pro Challenge for 2013 – the top class of the Skip Barber Mazda series.
 It was another successful season, where Koch claimed nine victories through 11 races, setting five track records and claiming his second consecutive championship.
 His championship title came with a $75,000 scholarship, as well as acceptance into the Mazda Sports Car Racing Academy.
 Koch also took on a coaching role at Skip Barber Racing School's Monterey, California facility.

 For 2014, Koch utilized his scholarship to compete in the SCCA Pro Racing Mazda MX-5 Cup.
 He joined Alara Racing, who had claimed the most recent series title with driver Christian Szymczak.
 Koch once again enjoyed a strong season, winning six of the first eight races, including a weekend sweep at Canadian Tire Motorsport Park, culminating in a championship title at year's end – his third in three years.
 At the conclusion of the season, Koch traveled to Auto Club Speedway to take part in the Team USA Scholarship shootout.
 At the conclusion of the season, Koch traveled to Mexico to take part in the FIA Institute Young Driver Excellence Academy.